-There is nothing “quick” about the baking time for “quick breads” but if you are short on time it is easy to turn this bread into muffins which bake in less time.
+There is nothing “quick” about the baking time for “quick breads” (count on an hour) but if you are short on time it is easy to turn this bread into muffins which bake in less time.

 The pears in this case were not necessarily the main flavor but they did serve the purpose of creating a moist bread with a mellow fruity flavor.
 I thought the nuts were a good complement to the raspberries and pears and they gave a nice crunch of texture.
 My favorite way to enjoy this bread was slightly toasted with butter added on top.
 You could switch out the type of berries and nuts to customize this to your favorite flavors.

 If you have extra pecans and want to know exactly what to do with them, make this recipe for pecan praline sauce.
 Oh so good!

 Quick breads are easy to make and you’ll find so many occasions for which quick breads are perfect!
 Brunch, breakfast, afternoon tea, and dessert to name a few.
 Try recipes for lemon poppy seed bread and peach oat quick bread.

 - 1 cup whole wheat flour